MeganMFisher/react-motion-demo/README.md

 `<StaggeredMotion />`

 - Animates a collection of (fixed length) items whose values depend on each other, creating a natural, springy, "staggering" effect like so.
 This is preferred over hard-coding a delay for an array of Motions to achieve a similar (but less natural-looking) effect.

-defaultStyles is a required attribute for the staggeredMotion component.

  **Required**
 - styles props